VahidN/Exports/README.md

 Exports
 =======

-Expotred files of the .NET Tips.
+This repostioty contains all of the expotred files of the .NET Tips.